The Bunyas: Garden

-Trees include Bunya Bunya pine (several) (Araucaria bidwillii), jelly palm (Butia capitata, spotted gum (Corymbia maculata), golden Monterey cypress (Cupressus macrocarpa "Aurea"), tree ferns (Cyathea sp.), fig (Ficus sp.), jacaranda (Jacaranda mimosifolia), Canary Island date palm (Phoenix canariensis), golden willow (Salix vitellina "Aurea"), Chinese tallow tree (Sapium sabiferum) and desert fan palm tree (Washingtonia robusta).
+Trees include bunya-bunya pine (several) (Araucaria bidwillii), jelly palm (Butia capitata, spotted gum (Corymbia maculata), golden Monterey cypress (Cupressus macrocarpa "Aurea"), tree ferns (Cyathea sp.), fig (Ficus sp.), jacaranda (Jacaranda mimosifolia), Canary Island date palm (Phoenix canariensis), golden willow (Salix vitellina "Aurea"), Chinese tallow tree (Sapium sabiferum) and desert fan palm tree (Washingtonia robusta).

 Shrubs include bottlebrush (Callistemon sp./cv.), autumn camellia (Camellia sasanqua cv.), green nightshade (cestrum parqui), sweet daphne (daphne odora), rose-of-Sharon/Syrian hibiscus (Hibiscus syriacus), hydrangeas (Hydrangea macrophylla cv.s), sacred bamboo (Nandina domestica), azaleas (Rhododendron indicum cv.s), Tibouchina sp., lasiandra.

-Ground covers include the bugle (Ajuga reptans, bromeliad (Billbergia nutans) and spider plants (Chlorophytum comosum).
+Ground covers include the bugle (Ajuga reptans), bromeliad (Billbergia nutans) and spider plants (Chlorophytum comosum).

 House

 The Bunyas is the largest house from the Federation period in Haberfield.
 English Arts & Crafts influence is seen in its large roof with tapering chimneys and in the rough-cast work on the facade.
 However American Shingle Style is evident in the timber shingles on the main gable.
 The western wing (nearest Rogers Avenue) originally contained the servants' quarters but was partially demolished and then enlarged in the 1980s.

 It is of generous proportions, renovated with grand interiors including a billiard room and a selection of formal and casual living spaces.
 Traditional interior details remain along with contemporary finishes.

 The front entrance is a roomy porch (entered through a semi-circular arch in plaster) of tiled mosaic pattern with double doors with leadlight windows leading into a large vestibule hall with parquet flooring, domed ceiling with mock panels.
-The walls up to 8 feet high are of plain brick and all woodwork is treated in smoked oak.
+The walls up to 8 ft high are of plain brick and all woodwork is treated in smoked oak.
 Immediately inside the entrance is a cloak room fitted with lavatory basin.
 The drawing room on the left is entered through sliding doors, which, thrown back, connect it to the hall.

 At the northern end on the right is the morning room, which opens onto a verandah by six casement doors, fitted with diapered lead light, supported by stone columns.
 The main bedrooms also lead onto this loggia.
 A photograph of part of this room- the fireplace describes it as made of blackwood (Acacia melanoxylon), tiled face (in vertical stripes), shelves at the side for books and newspapers, a rack for pipes, tobacco, shelf etc., the room's panelled walls and bricked surround, copper furnishing to all fittings.